 “Statistically, you will find that marijuana is the biggest illegal drug of choice on campus,” DLES associate director Eric Grabski told The Daily Gamecock, adding that campus police also encounter cases of sale or possession of harder drugs.
 USC’s policy on student drug use mandates “strict enforcement of laws concerning the possession, consumption, and distribution of illegal drugs and controlled substances as set forth in the South Carolina Code of Laws.”

 Student drug and alcohol arrests can pose tremendous challenges for college students who have no previous experience with the criminal justice system.
-The impact on a young person's life can be particularly harsh if the charges are accompanied by allegations of assault, disorderly conduct or other criminal offenses.
-Regardless of the combination of offenses, a criminal record or disciplinary sanctions can have a severe affect on a promising future.
+The impact on a young person’s life can be particularly harsh if the charges are accompanied by allegations of assault, disorderly conduct or other criminal offenses.
+Regardless of the combination of offenses, a criminal record or disciplinary sanctions can have a severe impact on a promising future.

 A Columbia Drug Possession Attorney Can Explain a College Student’s Rights

 Students arrested for DUI, underage drinking, drug trafficking, marijuana possession or any other campus crime must aggressively defend their legal interests and liberty.
 A conviction on a seemingly “minor” offense can have long-term effects for a student who will soon be starting a career or moving on to graduate school.
 The value of effective representation from a South Carolina criminal defense lawyer is the first lesson a college student must learn in the aftermath of an arrest.